spdx/spdx-spec/chapters/file-information.md

 ## 8.2 File SPDX identifier field <a name="8.2"></a>

-**Description**
+### 8.2.1 Description

 Uniquely identify any element in an SPDX document which might be referenced by other elements.
 These might be referenced internally and externally with the addition of the SPDX Document Identifier.

-**Intent**

-There may be several versions of the same file within an SPDX document.
-Each element needs to be able to be referred to uniquely so that relationships between elements can be clearly articulated.

-**Metadata**

 The metadata for the file SPDX identifier field is shown in Table 37.

 Table 37 — Metadata for the file SPDX identifier field